kubernetes-sigs/gateway-api-inference-extension/docs/proposals/0845-scheduler-architecture-proposal/README.md

 - The entry & exit points should be defined by the framework, acting as the API surface of the system
 - Multiple scheduling 'profiles' should be able to be ran for a single request.
     - They can be conditionally dependent on previous runs, or in parallel
+- State management
-- Plugin state is managed by the plugin itself
+  - State per request: This is managed by what we are calling CycleState and its lifecycle is tied to the request.
+    Cycle state is created internally by the Scheduler per request and its pointer is passed as argument.
+  - State managed by the plugin struct itself: The lifecycle of this state is tied to the plugin, and since plugins will be instantiated once, it is a state that plugins can use across requests (like prefix-cache index).
+  - State managed by the data layer: each endpoint will be associated with state (currently metrics) that a data layer plugin can add to it.
+    A data layer plugin could be one that scrapes v1/models from the endpoint for example.

 ## Definitions
 - **Scheduling Framework** - The system created to allow for a pluggable scheduling algorithm.
-- **Scheduling Profile** - A named, specific set of Filter(s), Scorer(s), & Picker used to select endpoints.
+- **Scheduler Profile** - A named, specific set of Filter(s), Scorer(s), & Picker used to select endpoints.
+- **Scheduler Profile Run** - a one time run of the Scheduler Profile filters, scorers and picker given a request.
 - **Scheduler** - An extensible implementation of a scheduling algorithm.
-Including logic to select Scheduling Profiles, the Scheduling Profiles themselves, & logic to interpret the result.
+Including logic to select Scheduler Profiles iteratively, the Scheduler Profiles themselves, & logic to interpret the result.
-- **Scheduling Cycle** - A single run of a Scheduler through the Scheduling Framework.
+- **Scheduling Cycle** - A single run of a Scheduler through the Scheduling Framework. a scheduling cycle includes one or more Scheduler Profile runs (at least one).
 - **Plugin** - Implementation of framework-defined interface(s) to add or extend logic across the framework.

 ## Proposal